amirgh-devtech/amirgh-devtech/README.md

-# Hi there, I'm Amir Mohammad! 👋
+# Hi there, I'm AmirMohammad Ghasemzadeh! 👋

 I'm a full-stack developer and technology instructor specializing in building scalable software solutions and mentoring the next generation of developers.
 With extensive experience in backend, frontend, and mobile application development, I am always eager to learn and grow.